Reposted from Rooted Thinking.

 Gospel ministry includes grief and sorrow over those who fall away.
 This cannot be avoided anymore than a farmer can avoid losing crops to bad weather or to animals at times.
 Yet the Gospel ministry also includes a harvest, with its joy over those who respond to the Gospel in faith.
 We labor for those who will believe in truth, those who endure.

-Forrest has served as a missionary in Buddhist Cambodia in Southeast Asia for the last twenty years.
+Forrest has served as a missionary in Buddhist Cambodia in Southeast Asia since 2000.
 He presently serves as the Asia/Australia/Oceania regional director for Gospel Fellowship Association missions.
 He enjoys writing and teaching on missions and the Buddhist worldview.
 He and his wife, Jennifer, have 4 children.